-Every year, some great practices that we are representing for sale will come to us asking what we know about a new veterinary aggregator that is marketing itself or approaching veterinary practices directly.
+Every year, some great practices will come to us asking what we know about a new veterinary aggregator that is marketing itself or approaching veterinary practices directly.

 New aggregators come and go every year and generally have the same few things in common:

 - They will have a glossy executive summary brochure, showing a group of impressive-looking people on the board who have been successful in business in other industries.

 - There will be usually one or two (token) representatives on the board with some veterinary industry experience.

 - In their correspondence and conversations with you, they will come across as very ambitious, talking about how fast they will acquire practices, saying that they are already in advanced negotiations with some great practices.